CAPE CARES

 All American citizens must have a valid U.S. passport for travel to Honduras.
 Your U.S. passport must be valid for at least SIX months after your scheduled date of return to the United States.
 We encourage you to make two photocopies of your U.S. passport --- one to leave at home and one to bring with you to Honduras.

-The volunteer fee is $900.
 Each brigade has a link posted on our Trip Dates Page where you may pay your trip fee through the Network for Good.
 You may pay with Amex, MC or Visa.
 If you prefer to send a check, please send it to the address on our Donate Page.
-The Cape CARES volunteer fee covers accommodations, meals, in-country transportation, and evacuation insurance.

 Absolutely!
 Your volunteer fee and airfare for travel to and from Honduras are considered charitable contributions for tax purposes.
 PLEASE NOTE: These contributions are eligible for matching if your employer has a Matching Gifts program.
 Please check with your Human Resources Dept. to see if such a program exists.